diego-ramos/LeyClaraIA/walkthrough.md

-# TeLoExplico - Walkthrough
+# LeyClara.IA - Walkthrough

-This guide explains how to run and verify the **TeLoExplico** legal chat assistant.
+This guide explains how to run and verify the **LeyClara.IA** legal chat assistant.

 ## Prerequisites
 - Docker & Docker Compose installed.